adamwlev/dsp/statistics/2-4-cohens_d.md

  ```

 This output was -0.0457.
 This represents a small effect size however it is almost twice as large as the effect size for the difference in pregnancy length between these same groups.

+I didn't write my own function since it the function was pretty basic.
+Plus I've heard being lazy is a positive attribute sometimes!